Planning for long-term care

 - Long-term care facility – When you can no longer live independently, and need 24-hour care or supervision, you can apply for long-term facility care.
 These facilities (also called nursing homes, municipal homes for the aged or charitable homes) are operated by the provincial government.
 While the province pays for your care, you are still required to pay for your accommodation.
-As of July 1, 2019, the province’s monthly maximum rate is $1,891.31 for a basic ward room, $2,280.04 a month for a semi-private room and $2,701.61 for a private room.
-You can learn more about long-term facility care here.
+Learn more about paying for long-term care.

 - Ensure that all your legal documentation, including powers of attorney for property and personal care are kept up to date.
 You should also consider documenting your personal wishes and choices concerning your care.
 Store these documents in one location, accessible to those who need them.

 - If you want to remain independent in your own home, ensure it remains a good fit for you as you age and if your health changes.
 Research the availability and cost of assistive devices and home modifications to ensure you can live safely and securely on your own.